 In the early days of his career, legendary horseman Bill Steinkraus penned a regular column—Equitation and Horsemanship—for The Chronicle of the Horse under the pseudonym “Proctor Knott.”
-In the Jan.
-29 & Feb.
-5 issue of The Chronicle of the Horse, we published an in-depth look at Steinkraus’ life, and for Throwback Thursday we unearthed some of his Chronicle columns from the 1940s.
+In this Throwback Thursday, we unearthed one of his Chronicle columns from the 1940s.

 One of the nice things about riding is that it affords pleasure at any age, whether one can ride a little or a lot.
 Fortunately, one does not need to have to own the wealth of Midas to sit on a horse’s back and benefit from the oft-quoted and sage advice of Oliver Wendell Holmes that “the best thing for the inside of a man is the outside of a horse.”

-Sometimes children who promise to develop into life-long riders go stale or suffer from too much pushing or parental pressure or some other cause, and gradually drop out.
-Apparently that happens in other sports, too, and we were much pushing or parental pressure or some other cause, and gradually drop out.
-Apparently that happens in other sports, too, and we were much interested in an article we happened to see on this subject in a recent issue of the magazine “Golfing”.
-The writer sets out to analyze why it is that so many brilliant possibilities among junior golfers fail to develop, and fade out of the picture.
+Sometimes children who promise to develop into lifelong riders go stale or suffer from too much pushing or parental pressure or some other cause and gradually drop out.
+Apparently that happens in other sports, too, and we were much interested in an article we happened to see on this subject in a recent issue of the magazine Golfing.
+The writer sets out to analyze why it is that so many brilliant possibilities among junior golfers fail to develop and fade out of the picture.

 Immediately we thought of horses.
 What is it that controls the progress of a young rider?
 Why does one excel, another remain average, another poor?
 We would put first, by all odds, ability.
 That is the great determining factor in the long run.
-A horseman must understand his “genus equus,” and have a feel for a horse.
+A horseman must understand his “genus equus” and have a feel for a horse.
 The Irish, bless them, seem to be born with it!
-Real horsemen have a sensitivity towards horses, and can almost tell you how his mare is feeling before he is on her back here minutes, as much as if he asked, “How do you feel today, old girl?”
+A real horseman has a sensitivity towards horses and can almost tell you how his mare is feeling before he is on her back, as much as if he asked, “How do you feel today, old girl?”

 This native ability with horses is a complex thing, far more difficult than learning a set of swimming rules, or knowing the laws that govern the curve of a golf ball, for with horses you are dealing with a variable factor, and no two horses ever breathed who were just alike.
 Anyone who rides mechanically by rule will turn out to be a stupid poor rider.

-We are old fashioned enough to believe that riding ability is usually inherited, and back to every young rider is some horseman of the past.
+We are old fashioned enough to believe that riding ability is usually inherited, and in the background of every young rider is some horseman of the past.
 Fortunate indeed are those who come from riding families!
-In the case of others it is amazing what polish a Frank Carroll or an Annie Lawson can put on even a mediocre rider, but there comes a point where actual ability must count, and the best teacher cannot do a thing more.
+In the case of others, it is amazing what polish a Frank Carroll or an Annie Lawson can put on even a mediocre rider, but there comes a point where actual ability must count, and the best teacher cannot do a thing more.

 Most jockeys have great native ability plus what they have picked up along the way.
 Think of Donaghue, the greatest, and our own Arcaro, Meade and a host of others—real born riders, playing at about the toughest game there is.
 Meade’s sheer ability has swept him along where personal mistakes would have sunk a less gifted rider.